janwyl1/wordscapes/README.md

 ### index.js
-Contains a basic example
+Contains a basic example.

 ### app.js
-Contains an Express application with a form and route handling
+Contains an Express application with a form and route handler.

 ### solver.js
 Contains the logic for solving the puzzle.
 It takes a brute force approach, looping over each word in the dictionary to find potential matches.